Systems-Theory-in-Systems-Biology/EPI/docs/source/examples/stock_example.rst

 * External Data Source: The model loads stock data from the web.
 * High-Dimensional: The model has a high number of dimensions: data_dim = 19, param_dim = 6.
 The samples emcee strongly recommended to use at least 12 walkers for this model.
+* Automatic Differentiation: The derivatives are calculated automatically with jax by deriving from the class :py:class:`~epi.core.model.JaxModel`, which automatically calculates sets :py:meth:`~epi.core.model.Model.jacobian`.
+* JIT compilation: Inheriting from :py:class:`~epi.core.model.JaxModel` also enables jit compilation / optimization for the forward and jacobian method.
+  This usually results in a significant execution speedup.
+It also allows to run your model on the gpu.

 .. literalinclude:: ../../../epi/examples/stock/stock.py
   :language: python